 Istanbul is famous for its Mosques and Ottoman architecture.
-As the capital of the Ottoman Empire since 1453 and the largest city in the Middle East, Istanbul contains over 3000 mosques.
+As the capital of the Ottoman Empire since 1453 and the largest city in Turkey, Istanbul is home to over 3000 mosques.

 1. Sultanahmet (The Blue Mosque)

-It was built from 1609 to 1616, during the rule of Ahmed I. Like many other mosques, it also comprises a tomb of the founder, a madrasah and a hospice.
+It was built from 1609 to 1616, during the rule of Ahmed I. Like many other mosques, it also houses the tomb of the founder, a madrasah and a hospice.

 Sultanahmet is considered to be the last great mosque of the Ottoman classical period, as it is the culmination of two centuries of both Ottoman mosque and Byzantine church development.

-2. Suleymaniye (the Magnificent)
+2. Süleymaniye (the Magnificent)

 It combines tall, slender minarets (typical of Ottoman architecture) with large domed buildings supported by half domes in the style of the Byzantine church Hagia Sophia (which the Ottomans converted into the mosque of Aya Sofya).

-The design also plays on Suleyman’s ‘second Solomon’ ego, as it references the Dome of the Rock, which was built on the site of the Temple of Solomon.
-The courtyard is of exceptional grandeur with a colonnaded peristyle
+The design also plays on Süleyman’s ‘second Solomon’ ego, as it references the Dome of the Rock, which was built on the site of the Temple of Solomon.
+The courtyard is of exceptional grandeur with a colonnaded peristyle.

-The tombs of the Sultan, his wife Hürrem and Mimar Sinan are found within its compounds.
+The tombs of the Sultan, his wife Hürrem, and Mimar Sinan are found within its compounds.
 It is the largest mosque in Istanbul with four minarets (but not the largest overall).

 3. Yeni Cami (New Mosque)

-The interior of the mosque has great examples of Ottoman tile work, known as İznik tiles (blue tiles that bear the name of the town from where they are made) – but, the best samples of İznik tiles can be seen in Rüstem Pasha.
+The interior of the mosque has excellent examples of Ottoman tile work, known as İznik tiles (blue tiles that bear the name of the town from where they are made) – but, the best samples of İznik tiles can be seen in Rüstem Pasha.